oist-ncbc/takaku_fukai_2026/README.md

 ---

 ## 1. Overview
-This repository contains the original scripts used in the present study submitted to eLife.
+This repository contains the original scripts used in the present study submitted to iScience.
 The study investigates how thalamic regulation contributes to representation learning within a network model combining prefrontal cortex (PFC), thalamus (Re), and hippocampus (HPC).
 All code is provided for transparency and reproducibility.
 Please note that this is the research-use version of the code, and is not yet optimized for broad public use.

 ---